java-tools/awe/website/versioned_docs/version-4.2.0/scheduler-module.md

 title: Scheduler Module
 ---

-The scheduler module adds a powerful scheduling tool to your application
+Scheduler module adds a powerful scheduling tool to your application

-To use this module, the following steps are necessary:
+To activate this module, follow this steps:

 - Add **awe scheduler dependencies** to pom.xml descriptor.